UPDATE

 Multiple ROIs

-You can only have 1 active ROI submitted at any time.
+- You can only have one active Registration of Interest (ROI) submitted at any time.

-You cannot submit a separate ROI for each subclass.
-If you wish to change the subclass, or anything else on your ROI, you must withdraw the existing ROI and submit a new ROI.
+- You cannot submit a separate ROI for each visa subclass or for a different occupation.
+If you wish to change the visa subclass or your occupation, you must withdraw your existing ROI and submit a new one.

 The participating State or Territories are: